Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Simulation studies

-In sum, although the Wilcoxon rank sum statistic is commonly used in practice and has greatest relative power when treatment effects are close to be constant, the Stephenson rank sum statistic can be preferred due to its sensitivity to extreme treatment effects, which can lead to tighter confidence intervals for the maximum effect when the maximum differs greatly from the mean or median.
-As demonstrated by simulation, it is even possible for a Stephenson rank sum test to reject the bounded null $H_{c\bm{1}}$ for positive values of $c$ when the average treatment effect estimate is negative, if some treatment effects are sufficiently positive.
-Thus, when treatment effects are heterogeneous, the behavior of the Stephenson rank sum test can differ markedly from the Wilcoxon rank sum or difference-in-means, while, like them, still providing a valid test of the bounded null hypothesis.
+In sum, although the Wilcoxon rank sum statistic is commonly used in practice and has greatest relative power when treatment effects are close to constant, the Stephenson rank sum statistic can be preferred due to its sensitivity to extreme treatment effects, which can lead to tighter confidence intervals for the maximum effect when the maximum differs greatly from the mean or median.
+It is even possible for a Stephenson rank sum test to reject the bounded null $H_{c\bm{1}}$ for positive values of $c$ when the average treatment effect estimate is negative, if some individual treatment effects are sufficiently positive.
+Thus, when treatment effects are heterogeneous, the behavior of the Stephenson rank sum test can differ markedly from the Wilcoxon rank sum or difference-in-means, while, like them, still providing a valid test for the bounded null hypothesis.
+This also means that it can have greater power when using permutation testing in the classic sense of testing whether there is any violation of the sharp null of no treatment effects whatsoever.